Edmund, Earl of Lancaster and Aveline de Forz

 Aveline de Forz

-A carved shield for Forz still remains in the nave of the Abbey.
-This series of shields represents families or individuals who were benefactors to the building of Henry III's new Abbey from 1245.
+A carved shield for de Forz still remains in the north aisle of the nave of the Abbey.
+This series of carved and painted shields represents families or individuals who were benefactors to the building of Henry III's new Abbey from 1245.

 "Alexander of Abingdon" by M.J.H.
 Liversidge in Abingdon Essays, Studies in Local History, 1989.